jennaly/to-do-be-do/README.md

 ## Lessons Learned:

-I learned to create an application with CRUD functionality, replacing PUT and DELETE methods with two Mongoose built-in functions, designing a schema to streamline data structure, and using EJS to render DOM elements.
+I learned to create an application with CRUD functionality, replace PUT and DELETE methods with two Mongoose built-in functions, design a schema to streamline data structure, and use EJS to render DOM elements.